embvm/embvm-core/docs/development/developer_guide.md

 ### Parameter Names

 Program operations are often symmetrical.
-For instance, you might wite data to a file, then read it back later.
+For instance, you might write data to a file, then read it back later.
 Symmetrical procedure names make this clearer.
 Naming pairs are useful for public interfaces.

 The following name pairs are nearly universal: